What Is Bear Trap In Stocks?

 It happens when an upward stock marketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price. trend suddenly stops and a short-term downward price movement starts.
 This bearish momentum quickly transforms into a market reversal, followed by a sharp rally, and creates a trap for traders.
 Institutions set the trap by pushing the stock prices lower to create more demand and drive stock prices higher.
 Aside from stocks, the pattern is common in trading equitiesTrading EquitiesEquity trading refers to the corporate action in which a company raises more debt to boost the return on investment for equity shareholders.
-This financial leverage process is considered a success if the company can earn a more significant ROI., bondsBondsA bond is financial instrument that denotes the debt owed by the issuer to the bondholder.
-Issuer is liable to pay the coupon (an interest) on the same.
-These are also negotiable and the interest can be paid monthly, quarterly, half-yearly or even annually whichever is agreed mutually., currencies, cryptocurrencies, CFDs, and futures.
+This financial leverage process is considered a success if the company can earn a more significant ROI., bondsBondsBonds refer to the debt instruments issued by governments or corporations to acquire investors’ funds for a certain period., currencies, cryptocurrencies, CFDs, and futures.

 - A bear trap is a temporary but sudden downtrend occurring after a long-term uptrend and quickly followed by a sharp rally of the stock.

 - Novice traders start selling their stocks at a much lower rate, fearing the decline to continue for long.
 But as the market reverses up, they end up incurring huge losses.